lsst-dm/dmtn-020/index.rst

 The spreadsheets used capture epic start and end dates at monthly granularity.
-This can lead to a :ref:`variance <sec-evms>` when monthly results are tabulated (it builds in the assumption that epics start at the beginning of a month, so even an intentional start mid-month will look like a deviation from the schedule).
+This can lead to a :ref:`variance <sec-evms>` when monthly results are tabulated (it assumes that work for an epic is evenly distributed across all the months in which it is scheduled).
 In practice, this variance is likely to be small, and should average out by the end of the cycle, when all epics should be closed on schedule.
 However, if this becomes a problem, it is possible to fine-tune dates by directly consulting with the Project Controls Specialist.

 .. note::